Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 *Category: Vintage Equipment (Economic Stress Testing)*

 **🎯 Purpose and Importance**
-This scenario tests both systems' ability to accurately value equipment sold during the 2008-2009 financial crisis period.
-It validates handling of economic stress factors and market depression effects on equipment valuation during one of the most challenging periods in construction equipment history.
+This scenario tests the Enhanced ML Model's ability to accurately value equipment sold during the 2008-2009 financial crisis period.
+It validates the diagnostic system's handling of economic stress factors and complex market conditions during one of the most challenging periods in construction equipment history.

 **📋 Bulldozer Configuration**
 - **Year Made**: 1995